BrunoFay/BrunoFay/README.md

 <br/>

-I'm Bruno fay, future <strong>Project manager</strong> 😀!
+<strong>I'm Bruno fay, future Project manager 😀!
 <br/>
 I'm versatile and easily adapt to different roles ( Full Stack Web Developer, Backend Web Developer and Frontend Web Developer ), depending on what the project requires.
 OK but which one do you prefer to work on?
-Currently, Frontend has my heart <3.
+Currently, Frontend has my heart <3.</strong>

 ###  More About Me: